metio/terraform-provider-k8s/docs/data-sources/infinispan_org_infinispan_v1_manifest.md

 Optional:

 - `ephemeral_storage` (Boolean) Enable/disable container ephemeral storage
+- `liveness_probe` (Attributes) Periodic probe of container liveness.
+Container will be restarted if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--liveness_probe))
+- `readiness_probe` (Attributes) Periodic probe of container service readiness.
+Container will be removed from service endpoints if the probe fails. (see [below for nested schema](#nestedatt--spec--service--container--readiness_probe))
+- `startup_probe` (Attributes) StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.
+If this probe fails, the Pod will be restarted, just as if the livenessProbe failed.
+This can be used to provide different probe parameters at the beginning of a Pod's lifecycle, when it might take a long time to load data or warm a cache, than during steady-state operation. (see [below for nested schema](#nestedatt--spec--service--container--startup_probe))
 - `storage` (String) The amount of storage for the persistent volume claim.
 - `storage_class_name` (String) The storage class object for persistent volume claims

+<a id="nestedatt--spec--service--container--liveness_probe"></a>
+### Nested Schema for `spec.service.container.storage_class_name`

+Optional:

+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
+- `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.

+<a id="nestedatt--spec--service--container--readiness_probe"></a>
+### Nested Schema for `spec.service.container.storage_class_name`

+Optional:

+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
+- `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.

+<a id="nestedatt--spec--service--container--startup_probe"></a>
+### Nested Schema for `spec.service.container.storage_class_name`

+Optional:

+- `failure_threshold` (Number) Minimum consecutive failures for the probe to be considered failed after having succeeded.
+- `initial_delay_seconds` (Number) Number of seconds after the container has started before liveness probes are initiated.
+- `period_seconds` (Number) How often (in seconds) to perform the probe.
+- `success_threshold` (Number) Minimum consecutive successes for the probe to be considered successful after having failed.
+- `timeout_seconds` (Number) Number of seconds after which the probe times out.

 <a id="nestedatt--spec--service--sites"></a>